 - The minimum IBT total score is 94

-- We recommend the applicant have the following subscores:
+- While we do not have required subscore minimums, we strongly recommend the applicant have the following minimum subscores:

 - Reading - minimum score of 22

 - Writing - minimum score of 24

 - The School of Dentistry requires an application fee of $75 (US) which you pay online.
 Please pay the application fee after you submit your CAAPID application.

 - DO NOT send a check or money order to the School of Dentistry.
 We will only accept application fees paid online.

 Certification of Finances (after acceptance)

 - If you are admitted to the program and are not a US citizen or permanent resident, you will then need to submit financial certification documents in order for the University of Michigan to issue a student (F1) visa for study.